dali-lab/build/milestones/week01/populate-backlog.md

   * Establish meeting norms
   * Choosing a weekly meeting time
   * Kickoff meeting with partner
-  * Completing the discovery phase worksheet
+  * Completing the discovery phase worksheet and put on github wiki
   * User research (Make this an Epic — the individual interviews, etc. will be issues)
   * Write Project Proposal
   * Write Feature Spec